gopheracademy/gopheracademy-web/content/advent-2018/building-ci-cd-slack-bot.md

 When an interaction comes in, it it first sorted.
 We currently have only 2 types of interactions, identified by their `callback_id`.
 "QA Response" or "Deploy Decision".

-* If it is a QA response, we will inform the owners of this response.
-We will send this as a threaded reply to the original Owner message for that build.

-// IMAGE

-* If it is a Deploy Decision, we will remove the "Deploy/Close" buttons from all the owner messages (since the decision has been made), and we will make an announcement on the channel.

-// IMAGE

 So, our `interactionProcessor()` can look like this:

 ```go